-The MPO will hold public workshops during the development of the Needs and Cost Feasible Plans.
-Due to the Covid-19 outbreak, alternative workshop formats and times are being considered.
-Options include online virtual participation open to the public with electronic information available through the MPO website for review.
-More information coming soon.
-To receive updates on the LRTP and meetings, contact the MPO at email@example.com.
+The MPO held two public workshops during the development of the Needs and Cost Feasible Plans.
+Due to the Covid-19 outbreak, alternative workshop formats and times were considered.
+The option decided on included online virtual participation open to the public with electronic information available through the MPO website for review.
+To receive updates on the LRTP, contact the MPO at email@example.com.

-An online survey will be available in June 2020 asking for input on topics related to transportation needs and priorities.
+An online survey is available now asking for input on topics related to transportation needs and priorities.

 2045 LRTP Goals

 - GOAL 1: Enhance the safety and security of the transportation system for both motorized and non-motorized users.

 - GOAL 2: A transportation system that offers meaningful transportation choices for existing and future residents, visitors and businesses.

 - GOAL 3: A transportation system that is financially feasible and uses the best available technology to improve the efficiency of the system.

 - GOAL 4: A transportation system that is sensitive to the community’s health and character, as well as its changing environment.

 - GOAL 5: A sustainable transportation system that supports the economic competitiveness of the region.